May 22, 2025

 Audio that’s too loud, too quiet, or — worst of all — too loud at some points and too quiet at others, will probably frustrate your audience — and may even lead them to dive for the stop button.
 It’s your job to ensure that your podcast audio levels are balanced.
 It’s a skill that takes some time to master, but with a few podcast recording tips, the right editing tools, and a little know-how, you can make your audio sound more professional.

 The good news?
-Creating balanced audio is far easier than many other kinds of balance, like riding a unicycle, or holding down a job while you try to break into the zydeco music scene.
+Creating balanced audio is far easier than some other feats of balance.
+(Think riding a unicycle, or keeping a day job while you fuel your zydeco music dreams.)

 Monitoring audio levels

-Most audio interfaces and recording devices allow you to set an input level or monitor your loudness levels while you're recording.
-When possible, it's best to have someone on your production team listen to the audio through headphones, so they can catch any spikes or drops in audio levels.
+Most audio interfaces and recording devices allow you to set an input level or monitor your loudness levels while you’re recording.
+Aim for a moderate peak range — typically around -6 to -4 dB — to avoid distortion and keep your sound clear.
+Whenever possible, it’s best to have someone on your production team listen through headphones in real time; that way, they can catch — and correct — any spikes or drops in audio levels before they cause a problem.

 Along with listening, it’s also a good idea to watch your audio.
 That is, monitor your audio levels by watching the peaks and valleys on your waveform — the visual depiction of how loud or soft your recording is at any given moment.
 Your goal is a steady and even waveform, avoiding periods where the audio spikes (too loud) or sinks (too quiet).